Coal News We love to talk!

 However, he said the work on these projects has not been started as yet in view of non-availability of land and lack of proper infrastructure in Ladakh for transmission of power generated from the proposed parks.

-- RIL, BP to invest Rs 800 cr in Tamil Nadu Read more
+- Cairn and partners to invest Rs 3,240 crore in Ravva Field Read more